-SECTION 18E
+SECTION 18D

-E. TRANSFERRING STUDENTS TO ANOTHER HIGH SCHOOL & ALTERNATIVE HIGH SCHOOLS
+D. TRANSFERRING STUDENTS TO AN ANOTHER HIGH SCHOOL

 Students may need to transfer into another high school for a variety of reasons.
-Remember that this is an important and nuanced decision, and all stakeholders should be consulted before taking action - the young person, parent, school/guidance counselor, the Coach's Supervisor, other staff supporting the youth, etc.
+Remember that this is an important and nuanced decision, and all stakeholders should be consulted before taking action - the young person, parent, school/guidance counselor, Case Planner, the Coach's Supervisor, etc.